Digital-Naturalism-Laboratories/Mothbox/docs/docs/processing/OrganizeData.md

 The "Device" is a unique name that the Mothbox calls itself.
 These are names based off the internal serial number of the Raspberry Pi on the Mothbox meshed with a list we made of Spanish and English verbs, nouns, and adjectives.
 Like "FuerteFrog"

 Then there is a date stamp that marks the first day a mothbox was left out in the field. like 2024-04-30.
 The format is YYYY-MM-DD.

+*Note: You can omit 'Dataset' from the deployment name and leave it as PROJECT_SITE_DEVICE_YYYY-MM-DD; our post-processing scripts will still run correctly.

 ## Nightly Folders
 A deployment usually has several nights.
 Each night is collected in its own folder.
 The nightly folders are automatically created by the Mothbox and have a basic format: